-As the children develop their language abilities naturally at a young age, the first contact with foreign language starts from the Moyenne section through songs and games.
+As the children develop their language abilities naturally at a young age, the first contact with a foreign language starts from the Moyenne section through songs and games.

 Elementary school (École élémentaire)

-Attending school becomes mandatory from the age of three in France until 16 years old for every child living in France.
+Attending school becomes mandatory from the age of 6 in France until 16 years old for every child living in France.